redpesk-core/afb-app-manager/docs/quick-tutorial.md

 Click on the 'start' item: the application starts and should be visible as a webview on the target board display.
 Note that at this point, we could also run the application remotely, that is in the same browser as the Homescreen app.
 By default, the application framework is configured to run applications 'locally' on the board display.

-### Stopping an application
+### Pausing an application

-In the Homescreen application, click again on the Rabbit application button, then select 'stop': the application then stops.
+In the Homescreen application, click again on the Rabbit application button, then select 'pause': the application then pauses.

 ### Uninstalling an application